Apartness relations between propositions: Introduction

-\begin{body} By means of Heyting algebra semantics, we classify all apartness relations definable in propositional logics extending intuitionistic logic.
+\begin{body} Here, by means of Heyting algebra semantics, we classify all apartness relations definable in propositional logics extending intuitionistic logic.
 We show that every Heyting algebra which contains a non-trivial apartness term satisfies the weak law of excluded middle (Theorem~\ref{thm:characterization}), and every Heyting algebra which contains a tight apartness term is in fact a Boolean algebra (Theorem~\ref{thm:boolean}).
-This answers a question of E.~Rijke on the correct notion of apartness for propositions, and yields a short classification of apartness terms that can occur in a Heyting algebra (Theorem~\ref{thm:classification}).
-We further observe that, under the propositions-as-types paradigm, Martin-Löf Type Theory does not define any non-trivial apartness relations between propositions (Corollary~\ref{cor:mlttnondef}). \end{body}
+This answers a question of E.~Rijke~\cite{erijke} on the correct notion of apartness for propositions, and yields a short classification of apartness terms that can occur in a Heyting algebra (Theorem~\ref{thm:classification}).
+We further observe that Martin-Löf Type Theory does not define any non-trivial apartness relations between propositions (Corollary~\ref{cor:mlttnondef}) under the propositions-as-types or propositions-as-some-types paradigms.
+Finally, with some additional work to eliminate appeals to semantic observations (Lemma~\ref{lemma:typed-reducts} and Lemma~\ref{lemma:typed-reducts-converse}), we show that the classification results obtained for intuitionistic logic hold in Martin-Löf Type Theory as long as one uses the latter paradigm. \end{body}

+\begin{body} The relation $\#_2$, used in Section~\ref{sec:typetheory}, was first introduced by M.~Escardó~\cite{escardoTypeTop} as a way of characterizing \textit{totally separated} types: a type is totally separated precisely if this apartness relation is tight.
+The most recent revisions of that work contain a formalized, type-theoretic analogue of Proposition~\ref{prop:lem-rijke1} as well, under the name \texttt{$\#\Omega$-cotran-taboo}. \end{body}

+\begin{body} T.~de~Jong~\cite{deJongApartness} investigated apartness relations on continuous directed-complete partial orders (DCPOs), and showed that in a constructive setting, nontrivial DCPOs cannot admit nontrivial apartness relations.
+More precisely, if $x \leq y$ and $x \# y$ both hold in such a DCPO, then the weak law of excluded middle holds for any proposition in the metatheory.
+This bears some resemblance to Theorem~\ref{thm:characterization}, which also concludes the weak law of excluded middle from an apartness assumption, but in the algebra itself instead of the metatheory. \end{body}

+\begin{body} According to A.~S.~Troelstra and D.~van~Dalen~\cite{tvdConst} (8.1 in Chapter 5), Theorem~\ref{thm:stability} on the double-negation stability of equality can be traced back to L.~E.~J.~Brouwer~\cite{brouwerStab}; a short, general proof is given in the second volume~\cite{tvdConst2} of the same work (1.2 in Chapter 8). \end{body}

-\section{Notation and Preliminaries}
+\subsection{Notation and Preliminaries}

-\begin{body} Recall that the standard semantics of formulas of the classical propositional calculus CPC interprets each formula $\varphi$ of CPC as a corresponding \textit{term} $\varphi'$ in the language of Boolean algebras.
-Soundness and completeness of the semantics shows that one can prove a given formula $\varphi$ in CPC precisely if the equation $\varphi'= \top$ holds for the corresponding term $\varphi'$ in \textit{all} Boolean algebras. \end{body}
+\begin{body} Recall that the standard semantics of formulas of the classical propositional calculus interprets each formula $\varphi$ of classical propositional logic as a corresponding \textit{term} $\varphi'$ in the language of Boolean algebras.
+Soundness and completeness of the semantics shows that one can prove a given formula $\varphi$ in classical propositional logic precisely if the equation $\varphi'= \top$ holds for the corresponding term $\varphi'$ in \textit{all} Boolean algebras. \end{body}